 Deodorize with Vinegar

-Next, make a mixture of 1/2 cup distilled white vinegar and 1/2 cup warm water.
-Carefully pour the mixture over the area where the stain was and allow to soak for a few minutes.
+Next, make a mixture of half-cup distilled white vinegar and half-cup warm water.
+Carefully pour the mixture over the area where the stain was and allow it to soak in for a few minutes.
 Then rinse the area with cold water and again remove the excess moisture with a towel.

 Soak with Baking Soda

 Once the stain is completely dry, sprinkle it liberally with baking soda to freshen the carpet.
 You may choose to use another bristle brush to work the soda into the carpet fibers.
-Allow the soda to soak into the carpet overnight.
-In the morning, vacuum the soda away.
+Allow the baking soda to soak into the carpet overnight.
+In the morning, vacuum it up.

 Removing dog poop from carpets is simple once you know how to do it correctly.
 When you have a new puppy who still needs some training, or your dog has had the inevitable occasional accident, you’ll be ready to step into action right away.